A Superb Old Drum Abelam People East Sepik Province Papua New Guinea 19th C

 Size | Height: 74cm |

-A Superb Old Abelam Drum from the Abelam People Prince Alexander Mountain Range, East Sepik Province of Papua New Guinea 19th Century
+A Superb Old New Guinea Abelam Drum from the Abelam People Prince Alexander Mountain Range, East Sepik Province of Papua New Guinea 19th Century

 This beautiful old stone-carved Drum is from the Abelam People who live in Prince Alexander Mountain Range in the East Sepik Province of Papua New Guinea.
 This hourglass-shaped drum is called Kang in the Abelam language or more commonly a Kundu in Papua New Guinea Pidgin English.
 Old drums like this fine example were family heirlooms often used over several generations of a family.
 The use of drums is very important to all traditional ceremonies where drumming and singing relate stories of ancient ancestral beings who are invoked for protection & fertility.